-In this visit & photography guide for Etosha National Park, Namibia I will summarize the hottest tips and tricks for Namibia’s top tourist attraction and mecca for wildlife photographers.
+In this visit & photography guide for Etosha National Park, Namibia I will summarize the hottest tips and tricks for Namibia’s top tourist attraction and the mecca for wildlife photographers.

 The Etosha national park’s main characteristic is a huge salt pan which can be even seen from space.
 Easily.
 If you don’t want to leave the warm embrace of Mother Earth’s atmosphere to check it out, just use Google Maps from the comfort of your room.
 Unlike the clay pan of Deadvlei, this pan does gets moist and muddy during the wet season.
 The park is easily accessible (tarred roads from Windhoek) and the wildlife inside the park congregates around numerous waterholes.
-Some of them natural, some of them artificially made.
+Some of them are natural, some of them artificially made.
 The Etosha park is also in a low-risk malaria area.

 Tips for visiting Etosha, Namibia